310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
 Wha—You're cruel!
-Are you saying you don't care what happens to me?!
+Are you saying you don't care what happens to me!?
 {% endbubble %}

 {% bubble Keito %}